Tatiana Sorokko: Personal style

-Tatiana's distinct personal style has earned her a reputation as a "style icon," a fashion visionary, and "the queen of vintage couture," but it was Vogue that over a decade ago, first recognized her style's influence on fashion and touted Sorokko as an "eagle-eyed iconoclast," a "reluctant trend-setter," and a "fad-making model."
+Sorokko's distinct personal style has earned her a reputation as a "style icon," a fashion visionary, and "the queen of vintage couture," but it was Vogue that over a decade ago, first recognized her style's influence on fashion and touted Sorokko as an "eagle-eyed iconoclast," a "reluctant trend-setter," and a "fad-making model."

 Among the trends she has been credited for starting or popularizing, are the widespread today vintage clothing and "skull" jewelry, particularly that of the cult Italian designer Attilio Codognato, whose memento mori jewelry she has been wearing and championing since the early 1990s.
 According to Style.com, Sorokko's style can at times be "subversive ...
 I'm wearing my blouse upside down and backward", she told the reporter, referring to her Yves Saint Laurent haute couture blouse.
 On another occasion, Sorokko was asked by Jim Shi of the Daily Front Row about the oversized Donna Karan coat she was wearing.
 "This is her trench from the last collection", she informed him.
 "You may not recognize it because I am wearing it inside out.
 You know me – wearing it the normal way would be too ordinary."
 More often, however, Sorokko's style is described as "timeless".
 "Tatiana's timeless wardrobe reflects her individual point of view," fashion curator Dennita Sewell told ArtDaily.
 Her "inborn sense of style and extensive modeling experience shape her selections which transcend current fashion trends."
 According to Glenda Bailey, "Tatiana is an icon for the way she looks in fashion, but also for the way she looks at fashion.
 It makes her a great fashion collaborator."
 Ralph Rucci agrees: "Tatiana's style is not only flawless, it is also highly influential.
 She has absolutely inspired me."

-Tatiana was named in 2000 to the International "100 Best Dressed" list by American Vogue, and in 2007 to the "Best Dressed Women of All Time" list by Harper's Bazaar in its 140th anniversary issue.
+Sorokko was named in 2000 to the International "100 Best Dressed" list by American Vogue, and in 2007 to the "Best Dressed Women of All Time" list by Harper's Bazaar in its 140th anniversary issue.
 She made Bazaar's yearly Best Dressed list again continuously from 2008 to 2014.

 Personal life

-In 1992,Tatiana married Serge Sorokko, real estate developer and art collector turned art dealer with galleries in San Francisco, New York, and Beverly Hills.
+In 1992, Sorokko married Serge Sorokko, real estate developer and art collector turned art dealer with galleries in San Francisco, New York, and Beverly Hills.
 She has one stepdaughter.
 The couple resides in the San Francisco Bay Area.